felipedamacenoteodoro/laravel-whatsapp-notification-channel/README.md

 ### Routing a Message

-You can either send the notification by providing with the chat ID of the recipient to the `to($chatId)` method like shown in the previous examples or add a `routeNotificationForWhatsapp()` method in your notifiable model:
+You can either send the notification by providing with the Number of the recipient to the `to($number)` method like shown in the previous examples or add a `routeNotificationForWhatsapp()` method in your notifiable model:

 ```php
 /**